aazaff/teachPaleobiology/LabExercise5.md

 # Fields generally follow snake_case for better SQL compatibility
 # Dependency functions are not embedded in master functions
 # []-notation is used wherever possible, and $-notation is avoided.
-# []-notation is slower, but more explicit and works for atomic vectors
+# []-notation is slower, but is explicit about dimension and works for atomic vectors
+# External packages are explicitly invoked per function with :: operator
+# Explict package calls are not required in most cases, but are helpful in tutorials
 ````

 ## Richness: Introduction